reliverse/rse/README.md

 - ☁️ `reliverse upload` ([docs](./src/arg/upload/readme.md)) — Uploads a media files like images to your selected provider like UploadThing and Uploadcare.
 - 🧠 `reliverse sync` _(coming soon)_ — Syncs your local @reliverse/cli memory with your own Reliverse AI which lies on [reliverse.org](https://reliverse.org).

-## TODO

-- [x] Build a bunch of useful stuff
-- [ ] Release V2 when all features will be stable
-- [ ] Make sure Reliverse CLI handles full dev workflows

 ## Contribute, please 😽

 - Everything you see in Reliverse so far is **built by one person** ([@blefnk Nazar Kornienko](https://github.com/blefnk)) — with love, caffeine, and way too many terminal tabs.
 - Got feedback, ideas, bugs to squash, or just wanna vibe with the project?
-[Hop into my Discord](https://discord.gg/Pb8uKbwpsJ) — I'd love to hear from you.
+[Hop into my Discord](https://discord.gg/Pb8uKbwpsJ) — I'd love to chat.
 - Whether you want to code, brainstorm, fix typos, or just hang out — you're always welcome here.
   No pressure, no gatekeeping — just good energy and open-source fun.

 ### <🏗️1> Come together, right now

 Two ways to clone this repo and contribute:

-**Go classic**:
+**Classic way**:

 ```bash
 git clone https://github.com/reliverse/cli.git